What to do with used pallets?

 Having a closed-loop pallet system can reduce the storage space you need for pallets.
 Because your pallets are constantly being recycled and returned, you’ll have a safety stock that isn’t concurrently stored within your facility.
 This means you’ll have less yard/door space taken up by pallet inventory.

 Pallet recovery systems can also help ensure your pallet inventory meets ISPM-15 requirements.
+With these requirements, we’re able to manufacture the pallets to suit your needs, such as by treating the pallets with heat.
 When a heat-treated pallet is repaired, all new boards and stringers must be heat-treated as well to ensure they meet all government mandates.
 Our pallet recyclers can make sure all pallets are fully, properly heat-treated during the repair process.

 Take Advantage of Pallet Recovery

 Recycling pallets through a pallet recovery, return, and repair loop can turn an often overlooked aspect of your business into a major asset.
-Not only does it help to reduce waste in our world, but it also can help your business save money, improve workplace safety, and reduce storage needs.
+Using a process such as this helps to keep your inventory up while ensuring the pallets you use are recycled properly.
+Additionally, not only does it help to reduce waste in our world, but a pallet return for money can help your business save more, improve workplace safety, and reduce storage needs.
+It’s so important to have some return on your pallet investment.
 If your business regularly uses pallets, start reaping the benefits of pallet recovery today.